Creator monetization guide

 - Revenue mix: AdSense, sponsorships, affiliates, memberships, and products all change total creator income.

-Run your own estimate in the YouTube Money Calculator, then test a low, middle, and high RPM scenario.
+- Use the YouTube Money Calculator to test low, middle, and high RPM scenarios.